What's The Ideal Give-Away Computer?

 This device must be able to perform the basic tasks of a general-purpose computer.
 It must be able to edit text, edit still images, browse the World Wide Web, watch videos, listen to sounds, and play games.
 It does not have to be able to multi-task these options, nor does it have to be able to play AAA games or seamlessly encode 8k video at 120 frames per second.

-It must be fixable when it breaks
+It must be fixable when it breaks.

 This counts for both hardware and software.
 The ideal computer can have components swapped out if they fail, software patched if it becomes a security risk or new functions are developed for it, and if everything goes completely pear-shaped, it should be easy to wipe it all out and start again, either fresh or from a backup.
 By lowering the costs of failure or unwinnable situations, we encourage experimentation and doing potentially dangerous things with big potential payoffs.
 As well as helping someone learn to diagnose issues, read error messages, and find information and solutions by reading manual pages and other documentation about what they are trying to do.